aayomide/rushhour_hack/README.md

 - `dim_financial_history.csv`: contains banking status, past loan records, and credit behavior.

 ### 3. `web app/` – Streamlit Web Application
-Provides a simple interface for interacting with the model and data.
+houses the scripts used to develop the simple interface for interacting with the model and data.
-- `main.py`: Main Streamlit app entry point.
-- `loan_predictor.py`: Contains logic for predicting loan eligibility or success likelihood.
-- `input_handlers.py`: Prepares and validates user input for prediction.
-- `requirements.txt`: Lists required packages for deployment.

 ---